mathieuSauvage/MayaFluidTextureViewer/README.md

 * select a fluid then copy/paste this into a Maya python script editor and execute it.

-* put the script into a python script folder that Maya know, then use an import command to use the script and call the main function with appropriate parameters.
+* put the script into a python script folder which path is known by Maya, then use an import command to use the script and call the main function with appropriate parameters.

 ## Main Function to call?